Cybotive/Portfolio/README.md

 ## Joshua Lini
 ### Portfolio
-This is where I will put my programming projects to show the skills I have developed
+This is a compilation of my personal programming projects and Bachelor's in Computer Science classwork that show off my programming capabilities.
+I am currently enrolled in said program.